Oaks Healthcare Appointment system

-If you need to see your doctor click on the link to see when your GP is here:-
+Please click on the following link to see when your GP is on duty.

-If you have an urgent medical problem that cannot wait until your own GP is next scheduled to be on duty, then you will need to come to the Walk-in surgery BEFORE 10-.00am.
-After this time you will need to contact the surgery for further guidance.
+If you have an urgent medical problem that cannot wait until your own GP is next scheduled to be on duty, please call the surgery before 10.00am for further guidance and advice.
 If you have a life threatening emergency then please contact the emergency services on 999

-You can now book pre-bookable appointments via our Online Services.
+You can book HCA (healthcare Assistant) pre-bookable appointments via our Online Services.
 Please ask at reception for details and a personal pin number (ID will be required and patients must be aged 16 and over).

-Our practice nurses also operate an open appointment system but do have booked appointments available for heart disease, respiratory disease, diabetes, travel, cytology, ECGs and leg ulcer dressings.
+Our practice nurses have booked appointments available for heart disease, respiratory disease, diabetes, travel, cytology, ECGs and leg ulcer dressings.
 Please contact the surgery to book an appointment.
 Blood test appointments can be booked via patient access

 Medicals and postnatals are by appointment only.